rust-lang/rust/text/0000-cargo-install.md

 implementing `cargo install` would facilitate sharing Rust code among its developers.
 Simple tasks like installing a new cargo subcommand, installing an editor plugin, etc, would be just a `cargo install` away.
-Cargo can manage dependencies, versions, updates, etc, itself to make the process as seamless as possible.
+Cargo can manage dependencies and versions itself to make the process as seamless as possible.

 Put another way, enabling easily sharing code is one of Cargo's fundamental design goals, and expanding into binaries is simply an extension of Cargo's core